yracine/device-type.myneurio/readme.md

 /*******************************************************************************************************************/

-7) Go under My Apps and execute MyNeurioServiceMgr again to create the Neurio Appliances this time /*******************************************************************************************************************/
+<b>7) Go under My Apps and execute MyNeurioServiceMgr again to create the Neurio Appliances this time</b>
+/*******************************************************************************************************************/

 If you want to create also some Neurio Appliances under ST, execute MyNeurioServiceMgr again